ry05/dataswissknife/README.md

 ## The Working of DSK

 The explanation of data flow through DSK has been [moved here](https://github.com/ry05/dataswissknife/blob/master/documents/How%20does%20DSK%20work.md).
 Head over to this link in order to understand how DSK helps an end user.
 Screenshots of the working have been included.

+If you would prefer seeing a video over reading about the working of DSK, [this video](https://bit.ly/3g36wS2) will help!

 ## Usage